• Skip to primary navigation

 Then, you’ll have to log in to your Rakuten Trade account and activate Foreign Trading.
 This can be done via the website or through their app.
 If you’re already an existing Rakuten Trade user, skip Step 1 and just proceed with Step 2.

-Rakuten Trade – One of Malaysia’s Best Brokerage
+Rakuten Trade – One of Malaysia’s Best Brokerages

 Moving on, this is not a Sponsored Post.